ayumi-cloud/sc-main/README.md

 ## Requirements 🚩

-Thecms has been optimized to work with php `7.4.x` and `8.x` versions - we recommend upgrading from any lower php version.
+Summer CMS has been optimized to work with php `7.4.x` and `8.x` versions - we recommend upgrading from any lower php version.

+#### Support

+- **PHP 7.3 or greater**.

+> The CMS will not work below php 7.3, because several modules have been coded with 7.3 and above php.

 ### PHP 7.4.x Install Instructions